 Untreated perinatal mental illness is associated with high-risk pregnancy and a wide range of harmful outcomes that threaten the mother, fetus, and child's safety and well-being.
 Despite the health risks posed by mental disorders during the perinatal period, pregnant women often do not receive adequate or any psychiatric treatment.
 Also, there is a dearth of research on the psychiatric care of this population.
 These trends are especially disconcerting given that effective pharmacologic and non-pharmacologic treatments do exist that can be used safely during the perinatal period.

-February 15, 2022 to July 31, 2022
+February 15, 2022 to February 28, 2023